Incrementing/ZombieClicker/README.md

 ## Introduction
 Welcome to Zombie Clicker, the totally original clicker game.
 Issues may be reported [here](https://github.com/Incrementing/ZombieClicker/issues)!
+You can download the newest, or older, APKs from this GitHub repo but please be aware that some versions of the APK might not have been uploaded to Google Play.
+'Game Breaking' APKs will be removed.

 ## To-do List
 - [X] Put the game on the Play Store [(Done, It's here)](https://play.google.com/store/apps/details?id=pw.incrementing.zombieclicker).